Analysis: Can Robinson Cano’s return lift Mariners into the playoffs?

 In the first 39 games of the season with Cano in the lineup, the Mariners as a team were averaging 4.69 runs per game with a team slash line (average/on-base/slugging) of .261/.329/.434.

 In the 77 games since, they averaged 3.9 runs per game with a .254/.308/.403 slash line.
-His absence has been particularly glaring in the last 30-plus games when Jean Segura and Mitch Haniger had cooled off from their torrid pace and Kyle Seager continued to struggle.
+His absence has been particularly glaring in the last 30-plus games, when Jean Segura and Mitch Haniger had cooled off from their torrid pace and Kyle Seager continued to struggle.
 Before the outburst of offense following the recent lineup change before the Astros series, the Mariners were averaging 3.3 runs per game with a slash line of .239/.292./.375 since July 1.

-Cano had a slash line of .287/.385/.441 with 10 doubles, four homers and 23 RBI before breaking his hand and accepting the 80-game suspension.
+Cano had a slash line of .287/.385/.441 with 10 doubles, four homers and 23 RBIs before breaking his hand and accepting the 80-game suspension.
 The numbers aren’t necessarily overwhelming.
 But the Mariners were encouraged by Cano’s on-base percentage and 21 walks in 39 games.
 He was showing an increased level of patience at the plate.
 That is needed for a team that features several players with a swing-early, swing-often, swing-at-everything approach.
-Adding another player that is willing to work a count like Haniger and Denard Span brings lineup diversity.
+Adding another player who is willing to work a count like Haniger and Denard Span brings lineup diversity.

 “That can get contagious when guys see the value of it,” Servais said.
 “It does slow guys down in their at-bats, and they start playing the game differently.”